quassy/prefect/docs/core/concepts/tasks.md

 Before a Prefect task runs, it evaluates a "trigger function" to decide whether it should run at all.
 Triggers are functions that receive the states of any upstream tasks and return `True` if the task should run, or `False` (or raise an error) otherwise.
 If a task's trigger fails and does not raise a more specific error, the task will enter a `TriggerFailed` state, which is a more specific type of `Failed` state that indicates that the task failed to run, but because of its trigger function, not its own code.

-!!! tip Skips are treated as successes
+!!! tip "Skips are treated as successes"
     In Prefect, skipped tasks are treated as if they succeeded.
 This is because skips only take place if users want them to, so they represent the "successful" execution of a user's design.
 However, by default, skips also propagate: a task that follows a skipped task will also skip, unless it receives `skip_on_upstream_skip=False`.